 People on normal doses of benzodiazepines and Z drugs prescribed by their doctor do not need to inform the Driver and Vehicle Licensing Agency (DVLA).
 However, if you are taking higher doses than recommended, or taking them without prescription, your driving licence would be taken away.

-What if I have been taking a benzodiazepine or Z drug for a long time?
+What if I have been taking a benzodiazepine or a Z drug for a long time?